 Many patients experience challenges with both addiction and mental health disorders.
 We call this dual diagnosis.

 At Renewal Lodge, our substance abuse rehab near Tyler, TX is focused on dual diagnosis treatment.
 Our comprehensive mental health assessments and proven therapeutic techniques allow clients to make significant progress in their recovery from substance abuse.
 Dual diagnosis treatment makes it possible to find lasting recovery over substance abuse.

 There are several preferred approaches to treating dual diagnosis.
 Some clinicians prefer to treat each disorder simultaneously.
 Others believe treating one disorder at a time is the best approach.
 Ultimately, the treatment program should be tailored to the patient on a case by case basis.

 The first step in treating dual diagnosis is to get an accurate diagnosis.
 It is essential to identify both the substance use disorder and the mental health disorder a person suffers from.

-At Renewal Lodge, we’ve developed a successful approach to treating dual diagnosis at our rehab near Tyler, TX.
+At Renewal Lodge, we’ve developed a successful approach to treating dual diagnosis at our inpatient rehab near Tyler, TX.